 The first image shows the lake, which is formed by the Folsom Dam, on July 20, 2011 at 97% total capacity and 130% of its historical average for that date.
 In the Jan.
 16, 2014 shot, the lake was at 17% capacity and 35% of its historical average.
 When the Jan.
 16 image was captured, water levels were so low that the remains of a Gold-Rush era mining town — which had been flooded when the dam was completed in 1956 — were uncovered.
 It doesn't take a scientist or meteorologist to tell you there's something wrong with this.

 The background: California is in trouble.
-The rain simply hasn't been coming, and while there have been minor signs of promise, "We still have a long ways to go before we're anywhere close to normal,"
+The rain simply hasn't been coming, and while there have been minor signs of promise, "We still have a long ways to go before we're anywhere close to normal," according to Doug Carlson, a spokesman for the California Department of Water Resources.
+NASA is currently working with the CDWR to provide satellite images of the drought, and hopefully paint a clearer picture of the situation to provide an easier plan of attack.

 According to the Climate Prediction Center's most recent seasonal drought outlook chart, the drought will continue or worsen in California and possibly spread to parts of the Southwest and the southern Rockies.